Red Hook Lane Arresick: Death of Colonel James Grant

 A British officer, Lt.
 Colonel James Grant was in the vanguard of troops attempting a flanking maneuver on the right side of the American line, following the retreat at Battle Hill.
 The Colonel pursued through the marshland and over Gowanus Creek when a Pennsylvanian rifleman, perched in a tree, shot him and an aide.
 The return fire dropped the minuteman, and the army paused to bury the Major and the trooper next to Red Hook lane.
 They continued the advance on General George Washington's position in Brooklyn Heights, leaving the American where he fell.
 Later, sympathizers buried the minuteman in the same place.
 The Americans were buoyed by the name, which was sewn in the headgear, mistakenly thinking that much reviled Major-General Grant, the leader of the left-wing of the Gravesend assault had been killed.
 The rifleman was interred in a hollow tree trunk, taken from a tree struck by lightning.

 Almost the entire New York metropolitan area was under British military occupation from the end of 1776 until November 23, 1783, when they evacuated the city.

-John Burkard, a historian who grew up in Red Hook and spent most of his retirement researching the colonial history of Roode Hoek, found maps dating to 1766 showing an earlier fort on the island from the 1600s and was convinced that the odd shaped building at Columbia and Nelson streets is the location of the burial ground.
+John Burkard, a historian who grew up in Red Hook and spent most of his retirement researching the colonial history of Roode Hoek, found maps dating to 1766 showing an earlier fort on the island from the 1600s and was convinced that the oddly shaped building at Columbia and Nelson streets is the location of the burial ground.
 The building, built in 1932, had a corner cut off and left undeveloped, neighborhood folklore has that this was the revolutionary war arresick (Dutch.burial ground) of Lt.
 Colonel Grant and the two troopers.
 He advocated for a heritage trail through Red Hook from the Arresick to Fort Defiance.
 In 2007 street signs were added to Coffey street, Conover St, Walcott Street, Dwight St, and Columbia street marking the Red Hook Lane heritage trail, which begins opposite the burial ground and follows the path back to Fort Defiance.